UoB-COMSM0110/2023-group-1/README.md

 **Design conclusion**

-Because we adopted the Agile methodology in our team, we necessarily had to change the the parameters of our design as we released prototypes and gathered feedback from them.
+Adopting the Agile methodology in our team, we necessarily had to change the the parameters of our design as we released prototypes and gathered feedback from them.
 Therefore, the original design documents that we prepared before our first sprint became outdated.
 In fact, this quick outdating of design documents, and inability to update them due to quick turnaround of iterations of the product are a good casestudy in some of the shortcomings of an Agile workflow - the push for quickly developing further releases of a product mean that changes and design decision necessarily become reactionary, and overlooks the important process of thoughtful planning as it cannot be repeatedly crammed into a densly packed sprint.
-Indeed, this criticism of Agile is shared by many in the field (e.g., this Harvard Business review article: https://hbr.org/2021/04/have-we-taken-agile-too-far).
+Indeed, this criticism of Agile is shared by many in the field (e.g., this [Harvard Business review article](https://hbr.org/2021/04/have-we-taken-agile-too-far).

 ### Implementation (15% ~750 words)